BestTimesToVisit.com Logo

 Calgary Transit (CTrain & Buses)

 Calgary's public transit system is a reliable way to get around the city, especially the free fare zone downtown.
-The CTrain light rail is efficient for longer distances, while buses cover most neighborhoods.
+The CTrain light rail is efficient for longer distances, while buses cover the rest of the city.

 Tip:Download the 'Calgary Transit' app for real-time schedules and trip planning.
-Be aware of the free fare zone downtown – if you're traveling within it, you don't need a ticket.
-Avoid standing in the aisle on buses; move to the back to allow others to board.
-Always signal your stop well in advance by pressing the button.
+Be aware of the free fare zone downtown – you don't need a ticket between specific stations.
+Avoid standing in the aisle on crowded buses; move to the back to allow others to board.
+If you're unsure about your stop, ask the driver politely a few minutes in advance.

 Ride-Sharing (Uber & Lyft)